 Reports the current time: date, clock time, month, and season.
 Also reports location: z-level, cursor position, window size, and mouse location.

-pref-adjust
+5.1.91 pref-adjust

-A two-stage script: pref-adjust clear removes preferences from all dwarves, and pref-adjust inserts an 'ideal' set which is easy to satisfy:
+pref-adjust all removes/changes preferences from all dwarves, and pref-adjust one which works for a single currently selected dwarf.
+For either, the script inserts an 'ideal' set which is easy to satisfy: